simsam8/inf265_project2/report.md

  - Which digits have been detected (out of two possibilities: 0 or 1)

 ### Detection grid
-TODO
+The input images were small and wide, and when we looked a selection of images from the training dataset, we couldn't see many objects that covered an area less than 1/10th or more than 1/6th of the total image.
+The images with multiple digits also didn't seem to have them very close together.
+Therefore, we decided to use  relatively large grid size of 2x3.
+In the future, we would like to experiment more thoroughly with a variation of different grid shapes.

+Since we needed to use local (cell) coordinates for the loss function, we wrote a function ```_global_to_local``` that converted the image object coordinates from the global location to the coordinates corresponding to the local cell location.
+However, when we calculated the IOU for the box accuracy performance metric, we needed to convert local prediction coordinates back to global coordinates, so we also had to write the function ```_local_to_global```.

 ### Loss function

 The loss function for object detection is similar to localization.
 The loss becomes the sum of localization loss for each grid cell.
-We vectorized the localization on grid cells to speed up loss calculation.
+We vectorized the localization on grid cells to speed up the loss calculation.
-The final loss is the the batch mean of the summed losses.
+As in localization, the final loss is the the batch mean of the summed losses.

 ### Performance function
-TODO
+For object detection, we decided to only use the Mean Average Precision (MAP) metric, which we calculated by converting the label and prediction tensors to a format we could then input to the ```MeanAveragePrecision``` metric class in the ```torchmetrics``` package.

+For each object class, ```MeanAveragePrecision``` first calculates the Average Precision (AP) by computing the precision and recall at different threshold levels.
+The AP is then the area under the precision-recall curve.
+Then, it calculates the mean of the AP's for all classes.
+For our evaluation, we use the default range of thresholds from 0.5 to 0.95 with a step size of 0.05.

 ### Model architectures